Probate Q&A Series

 Appointment of a Personal Representative

-First, you must file a petition for probate in the county where the decedent lived or where most real estate sits.
+First, you must file an application for probate in the county where the decedent was domiciled at death or, in some cases, where property is located.
 Once the clerk of superior court issues letters testamentary (for a will) or letters of administration (when no will exists), the personal representative gains authority to act on behalf of the estate under Chapter 28A of the North Carolina General Statutes.

 Eviction of Unauthorized Occupants

-If someone occupies estate property without permission, the personal representative may file a summary ejectment action.
-Summary ejectment follows Chapter 42 of the North Carolina General Statutes, beginning at G.S.
-42-1.
+If someone occupies estate property without permission, the personal representative may file an ejectment action, and in some circumstances may be able to use summary ejectment.
+Summary ejectment follows Chapter 42 of the North Carolina General Statutes.
 In most counties, this process moves quickly:

-• Prepare and file a complaint in small claims or magistrate court.
+• Prepare and file a complaint in the proper court.

 • Serve the occupant with a summons and complaint.